vfxpro99/usd-resources/Readme.md

 ## Contribute

-Contributions are welcome.
-See the [contribution guidelines](contributing.md) first.
+Contributions are welcome - see the[contribution guidelines](contributing.md)

 ## License